 - Fresh Mint Leaves, for serving

-- Preheat Oven to 375, and prep the inside of a large glass baking dish by smearing it with the butter to prevent sticking.
+- Preheat Oven to 375F, and prep the inside of a large glass baking dish by smearing it with the butter to prevent sticking.

 - Place 12 of the nectarine halves in the prepared dish, cut side down in one layer, then place on the middle rack of the oven.
 Roast until soft but still firm, about 20 minutes.

-- Chop the remaining nectarines into small (2") pieces, then place them in a non-stick skillet and cook over medium-low heat breaking them up as you stir with a wooden spoon.
+- Chop the remaining nectarines into small (2") two-inch pieces, then place them in a non-stick skillet and cook over medium-low heat breaking them up as you stir with a wooden spoon.
 Cook until very soft, between 8-10 minutes.
 Transfer to a blender or food processor, add the salt, and puree until completely smooth.